MartMet/postureai/README.md

 2. Go to the **Collection** tab — add label names (defaults: `good`, `bad`)
 3. Hold each posture and click its capture button to collect samples (aim for 30+ per label)
 4. Switch to the **Training** tab and click **Start Training**
+5. **Continuous Learning:** Once predicting, if the AI makes a mistake, simply click the correct label's capture button — the model will instantly learn and auto-retrain in the background!
-5. The model saves automatically — it's ready next time you open the app
+6. The model saves automatically — it's ready next time you open the app

 ---

 ## 🔔 Bad Posture Alert

-Found in the **Stats** tab.
+Found in the **Settings/Connectivity** area.
 Enable the checkbox and set a threshold (e.g. 30 s).
-Once you've been in non-good posture for that long, a beep fires.
+Once your probability for good posture drops for that long, a beep fires.
 Each successive repeat escalates in pitch and number of pulses until good posture is resumed.

 ---